jimTheSTEAMClown/Robots-Rovers-Project-Template/AI-Rules/🧠AI_Rules_Top_Level_Projects.md

 - Honor any hierarchical application of rules and report when a rule is overloaded by another rule.
 - Report any Rule conflicts & ask for a user directed resolution.
 Don't guess.
 - At the beginning of a new chat, fetch AI-Rules_AI_Rules_Manifest.md and treat it as the index of all available rule files.
+- Report as a list of file options in the chat, but don't nececaraly fetch all the rules files that are found in the AI-Rules_AI_Rules_Manifest.md
 - Before generating or editing code, documentation, or content in any language or platform, check the manifest for a matching trigger.
 - If a matching rule file exists and has not yet been fetched in this chat, fetch it before proceeding, and report having done so.
 - If the manifest marks a matching row as "planned" or its link is dead, say so explicitly instead of proceeding without it.